lgatto/TeachingMaterial/slides.md

 # Visualisation

-> A picture is worth a thousand words.

 > Graphics reveal data.

 > Visualization can surprise you, but it doesn’t scale well.
 Modeling
 > scales well, but it can’t surprise you.
 Hadley Wickham